 To address the elephant in the room: isn't staring at the sun dangerous?

 Sun gazing is safe when practiced properly.
 There are two criteria that are crucial to safely sun gaze:

 The practice is one of those “miracles” hiding in plain sight.
-It’s less known because it challenges the status quo of natural light being dangerous.
-Sungazing realigns humans (circadian rhythm) with the Earth’s natural rhythms.
-The way we lived pre-electricity; sleeping with the onset of darkness, and rising with the sun.Sun gazing is all about connection: to the cosmos, planet, and humanity.
-Click To Tweet
+It's less known because it challenges the status quo of natural light being dangerous.
+Sungazing realigns humans (circadian rhythm) with the Earth's natural rhythms.
+The way we lived pre-electricity; sleeping with the onset of darkness, and rising with the sun.Sun gazing is connection.
+To the cosmos, planet, and humanity Click To Tweet

 Enjoying the sunrise and sunset is becoming more mainstream with the endorsement of celebrities and professional athletes.

 There are two categories of sun gazing benefits:

 - General light exposure